CCA fact sheet

 • Representing a physical flow,

-• For which there is a cost or depreciation in progress over the analysed period.
+• For which there is a cost or amortisation in progress over the analysed period.

-All identified account classes must be included in Analytical Carbon Accounting as being one or more emission categories.
+All identified classes of accounts must be included in the Analytical Carbon Accounting as being one or more emission categories.

 • Emissions not borne by the company must be added.
-To account for emissions not borne, it is possible to produce a flow mapping or any other method allowing the exhaustive identification of emission categories.
+To account for non-borne emissions, it is possible to carry out a mapping of flows or any other method that identifies the list of emission categories exhaustively.
 The objective is to identify all physical flows on which the organisation's activities depend and which are not borne by the organisation.
-These flows must be integrated into Analytical Carbon Accounting as one or more emission categories.
+These flows shall be included in the Analytical Carbon Accounting as one or more emission categories.

 Emission category nomenclature

 Several nomenclatures exist and can be combined.
-The important thing is to be exhaustive about the boundary because it is easy toexport these results into several different nomenclatures at the same time (Bilan Carbone® categories, categories and items of the Regulatory GHG Assessment and ISO 14064-1, structure of the analytical plan, scopes of the GHG-P, etc.).
+The important thing is to be exhaustive on the boundary because it is easy toexport these results into several different nomenclatures at the same time (Bilan Carbone® categories, BEGES regulatory categories and items and ISO 14064-1, structure of the analytical plan, GHG-P scopes, etc.).

 To express the Bilan Carbone® according to other nomenclatures, frameworks or standards, additional steps may be necessary.

-For example, to obtain an export consistent with analytical carbon accounting, it is necessary to divide the identified emission sources in the accounting exports by Analytical dimensions (site, activity, team, supplier, client…).
-Note that the axes may differ for each source (for example energy will be divided by site, or purchases by supplier).
+For example, to obtain an export consistent with analytical carbon accounting, it is necessary to split the identified emission sources in the accounting exports by analytical dimensions (site, activity, team, supplier, customer…).
+Note that the dimensions may differ for each source (for example energy will be divided by site, or purchases by supplier).

-To express the Bilan Carbone® with a so-called “analytical” reading, in coherence with analytical carbon accounting, the activity data must be collected by analytical axis, and therefore allocated by responsibility (suppliers, customers, sites, etc.).
-Accounting codes make it possible to be exhaustive about the Supported emissions by the organisation.
-The associated data sources are thus linked to each accounting code (for example an export of purchases for accounting code 601321), then to the Analytical dimensions (for example an export of purchases broken down by suppliers).
+To express the Bilan Carbone® with a so-called “analytical” view, in coherence with analytical carbon accounting, the activity data must be collected by analytical axis, and therefore allocated by responsibility (suppliers, customers, sites, etc.).
+Accounting codes make it possible to be exhaustive about the supported emissions by the organisation.
+The associated data sources are thus linked to each accounting code (for example an export of purchases for accounting code 601321), then to the analytical dimensions (for example an export of purchases broken down by suppliers).

-Data sources shall incorporate the analytical dimensions identified as relevant for the analysis of results.
-The absence of analytical dimensions in a data source necessary for splitting emissions according to that analytical dimension may justify abandoning that analytical dimension.
-Adding the analytical dimension to the data source will be a Process improvement action of the approach.
+Data sources must incorporate the analytical axes identified as relevant for the analysis of the results.
+The absence of analytical axes in a data source necessary for dividing emissions according to that analytical axis may justify abandoning that analytical axis.
+The addition of the analytical axis in the data source will be a process improvement action of the approach.

-If the organisation uses analytical accounting, emissions will be distributed according to the accounting codes and the Analytical dimensions, established specifically for the organisation, which best reflect its structure and mode of operation (activities carried out, internal processes, etc.).
-Different analytical dimensions may be used for each emission category (for example purchases can be distributed by supplier, and energy by site)
+If the organisation uses analytical accounting, emissions will be distributed according to the accounting codes and analytical dimensions, established specifically for the organisation, which best reflect its structure and mode of operation (activities undertaken, internal processes, etc.).
+Different analytical axes can be used for each emission category (for example purchases can be split by supplier, and energy by site)

 Therefore, a generic cross-reference table cannot be envisaged.

 Nevertheless, the organisation may find below a cross-reference table listing all the accounting codes that should be reviewed in order to identify the emission sources that must be considered within the Bilan Carbone®.
-When an emission source does not give rise to monetary expenditures (non-supported emissions), it must of course still be taken into account within the Bilan Carbone®.
+When an emission source does not give rise to monetary expenditure (non-supported emissions), it obviously remains to be taken into account within the Bilan Carbone®.

-⏳[WIP] A forthcoming resource will be produced and made available in September 2024 to provide a correspondence table with the nomenclature of a chart of accounts.
+⏳[WIP] A forthcoming resource will be produced and made available to provide a correspondence table with the nomenclature of an accounting plan.
 These correspondences will be integrated into the exports of Bilan Carbone® tools.

 Stakeholder engagement